 3. Extended Letter

-An opportunity to tell us who you are and to detail your plans for your future.
+This letter is an opportunity to tell us who you are and to detail your plans for your future.
 Include a synopsis of your career, tell us your interests and describe your desired future career path.
+Your letter should not exceed 2 pages of size 12 font.

 An abstract of approximately 200 words concerning the proposed research plan.